What is colorectal cancer?

 Treatment of colorectal cancer depends on the stage of the cancer.

 Stage 0 colon/rectal cancer

-Removal of a polyp which is called polypectomy, during the colonoscopy procedure is the treatment at this stage.
-If the polyp is not excised completely, additional surgery may be required.
-Rarely removing a part of the colon which is called partial colectomy may be required if a tumor is too big to be removed by local excision.
+Removal of a polyp (polypectomy) during the colonoscopy procedure is the treatment at this stage.
+Rarely removing a part of the colon (partial colectomy) may be required if a tumor is too big to be removed by local excision.

 Stage I colon/rectal cancer